Schedule your Snowflake Notebook to run¶

 View past scheduled notebook runs¶

-After your notebook runs as scheduled, you can review the run history for the notebook:
+After your notebook runs as scheduled, you can review its run history:

 The Run History dialog for your notebook appears.